 Hungry comedy-lovers were kept-well fed by a variety of street-food traders at the festival, including Cardiff regulars The Parsnipship.
 These guys were smashing out veggie bombs at an incredible rate to keep up with demand.
 I went for the The Glamorgan, the Parsnipship’s signature ‘crumble’ – made with breadcrumbs, carrots, leeks, mature cheddar cheese, salt & pepper.
 Just the thing for soaking up all of that cider and gin (and also available to order for home delivery from DiscoverDelicious.Wales)!

 The Machynlleth Comedy Festival is bloody great; I can’t say any more than that.
 Awesome people, a beautiful town, a lovely, relaxed vibe, and thanks to DiscoverDelicious.Wales, some excellent food and drink too.
 I will definitely be going back next year, and taking as many of my friends with me as possible.

 If you fancy going next year, you can read all about the festival at machcomedyfest.co.uk, and of course, if you fancy trying any of the food and drink we enjoyed over the course of the weekend, you can have it all delivered straight to your home via DiscoverDelicious.Wales.
 My top tip: order some of that award-winning Pollination Gin!

 Podcast coming soon…

-Whilst wandering around Machynlleth I managed to snatch a few chats with the Hallets Cider family, the founders of The Parsnipship, and the lovely people at the Dyfi Distillery.
-Look out for a new episode of the Hank! podcast coming soon, featuring all three.
+Whilst wandering around Machynlleth I managed to snatch a few chats with the Hallets Cider family, the founders of The Parsnipship, and find out loads about award-winning gin from the lovely people at the Dyfi Distillery.
+Look out for a new Welsh gin-tasting episode of the Hank! podcast coming soon!

 Do you like the sound of Machynlleth Comedy Festival?
 Have you been before?
 Would love to hear your thoughts!